xmos/vocalfusion-avs-setup/README.md

 ## Prerequisites
 You will need:

+- Either

-- Either **xCORE VocalFusion XVF3510 Kit for Amazon AVS**: XK-VF3510-L71
+   **xCORE VocalFusion XVF3510 Kit for Amazon AVS**: XK-VF3510-L71
-- or     **xCORE VocalFusion Stereo 4-Mic Kit for Amazon AVS**: XK-VF3500-L33-AVS
+   **xCORE VocalFusion Stereo 4-Mic Kit for Amazon AVS**: XK-VF3500-L33-AVS
-- or     **xCORE VocalFusion 4-Mic Kit for Amazon AVS**: XK-VF3000-L33-AVS
+   **xCORE VocalFusion 4-Mic Kit for Amazon AVS**: XK-VF3000-L33-AVS

-- Raspberry Pi 3
+- Either

-- Micro-USB power supply (min.
+   Raspberry Pi 3 with Micro-USB power supply (min.
 2A)
+   Raspberry Pi 4 with USB-C power supply (min.
+3A)

 - MicroSD card (min.
 16GB)
-- Powered stereo speakers with audio 3.5mm analogue plug
+- Powered speakers with audio 3.5mm analogue plug

+   Stereo for the XVF3500 and XVF3500
+   Mono for the XVF3100

 - Monitor with HDMI input
 - HDMI cable
 - Fast-Ethernet connection with internet connectivity